 Why Is Pothos Great for Beginners?

-Overwatering is a common issue among houseplants, but not the Golden Pothos.
-It can easily survive a waterlogged environment, while other indoor foliage quickly suffers in the same situation.
-Its rotten roots could grow healthy again or re-establish themselves once the living condition changes.
+Overwatering is a common issue among houseplants, but not this species.
+The Golden Pothos can easily survive a waterlogged environment, while other plants might not be so lucky.
+If its roots start to rot, they can still recover and grow strong again once the conditions improve.

-Another thing, this species is great for beginners because it’s not particularly picky with pots and location.
-It can creep up a pole or grow in a hanging pot or basket.
-As it is a vine, the pothos is perfectly capable of trailing along the walls and the ceiling like a living curtain.
-It can essentially survive and flourish even when used as a low-maintenance desk plant that’s placed in a glass of water.
+Another thing, this beginner plant is not particularly picky with pots or placement.
+It can climb up a pole, hang in a basket, or trail down walls and the ceiling like a natural curtain.
+It even does well as a low-maintenance desk plant, thriving in just a glass of water.

 Where Do Pothos Plants Come From?

-They (as in Wikipedia and Britannica) say that the Epipremnum aureum naturally grows in some areas in the Pacific Islands and Southeast Asia.
-But the species has become naturalized in many tropical countries in Asia, growing wildly even as far as Australia and South Africa.
+They (as in Wikipedia and Britannica) say that Epipremnum aureum’s native environment is in certain areas of the Pacific Islands and Southeast Asia.
+But this tropical plant has become naturalized in many parts of Asia, growing wildly even as far as Australia and South Africa.

-Of course, you can see the species everywhere around the globe these days as indoor plants.
-You can find it in apartments, cafes, shops, and restaurants—just practically everywhere.
-When you search “pothos plant near me” you’ll most likely find that a shop in your local area sells one.
+Of course, you can find the Golden Pothos, including other pothos varieties, across the globe these days as indoor plants.
+You can find them in apartments, cafes, shops, and restaurants— practically everywhere.
+When you search “pothos plant near me” you'll most likely find that a shop in your local area sells one.

 Can Pothos Plant Grow in Water?

-Yeah, this species can grow in water.
-In fact, a Pothos Plant without soil can pretty much survive as long as it has access to water.
-To emphasize, it grows just as well in water as in a pot with soil.
+Yes, it can thrive in just water.
+A Pothos Plant can actually do just fine without soil, as long as it has water.
+To emphasize, it grows as well in water as it does in a pot with soil.

 Are Pothos Plants Toxic to Cats and Dogs?

-The intensity of the symptoms could vary, depending on the amount of Pothos eaten and the animal’s size.
+The intensity of the symptoms could vary, depending on the amount of Pothos eaten and the animal's size.
+Symptoms could include pain, vomiting, drooling, swelling on the tongue, and difficulty swallowing.
 If you suspect that your cat or dog ate parts and bits of the Pothos Plant, contact your vet right away.

 Do Pothos Plants Like Coffee Grounds?

-Yes, the Pothos Plant tends to like coffee grounds.
+Yes, Golden Pothos tends to thrive in soil with coffee grounds.

 Coffee grounds are a great source of vitamins and minerals.
-Furthermore, coffee grounds contain essential nutrients, such as potassium, magnesium, and phosphorus, that all work together to improve the soil.
+They contain essential nutrients, such as potassium, magnesium, and phosphorus, which all work together to improve the soil.